Inyrkz/covid-classifier/README.md

 ```

 The deep learning model is too large to be stored on Github.
-You'll have to retrain the model by running the codes in the `covidtrial.ipynb` notebook.
+You'll have to retrain the model by running the codes in the `CovidTrial.ipynb` and `pneuX_classifier.ipynb` notebook.

 In the `app.py` file, change the code in `line 33` to the name of your deep learning model file.